davidmcclure/textplot/notes/kde.md

 [fig]

 By skimming off the strongest links at the top of the stack, you end up with a little bespoke "distribution topic" for the word, a community of siblings that intuitively hang together.
+This is really just a simple side effect of the fact that words that appear in the same places tend to be related to one another - which is the exact same intuition that makes much sophisticated techniques like topic modeling work.

 ### Twisty little passages